 Regular financial reviews of in year performance against budget and cashflow against forecast, are presented at the Governors' Resources Committee meetings.
-3-5 year forecasts are also regularly reviewed at Resources.
-All Governors receive monthly financial monitoring reports and bespoke updates as necessary between committee meetings.
+3 year forecasts are also regularly reviewed at Resources.
+All Governors receive monthly monitoring reports and bespoke updates as necessary between committee meetings.

-Resources committee gives consideration as to whether the financial position is robust and stable enabling the provision of sufficient quality resources to fulfil the School's educational obligations.
+Resources committee gives consideration as to whether the financial position is robust and stable enabling the provision of sufficient quality resources to fulfil the Academy's educational obligations.

-Benchmarking and review of the schools VMFI data against comparable schools have been reviewed more fully this year and there are plans in place to expand this and drive future key performance indicators especially around any areas considered to be needing closer monitoring.
+Benchmarking and review of the schools VMFI data against comparable schools are reviewed and there are plans in place to expand this and drive future key performance indicators especially around any areas considered to be needing closer monitoring.